Economy of the Soviet Union: Stalinism

 Starting in 1928, the five-year plans began building a heavy industrial base at once in an underdeveloped economy without waiting years for capital to accumulate through the expansion of light industry, and without reliance on external financing.
-The New Economic Policy was rapidly abandoned and replaced by Stalinism.
+The New Economic Policy was rapidly abandoned and replaced by Stalinist economics, including Collectivisation.
 The country now became industrialized at a hitherto unprecedented pace, surpassing Germany's pace of industrialization in the 19th century and Japan's earlier in the 20th century.

 After the reconstruction of the economy in the wake of the destruction caused by the Russian Civil War was completed and after the initial plans of further industrialization were fulfilled, the explosive growth slowed down until the period of Brezhnev stagnation in the 1970s and 1980s.

+Leon Trotsky maintained that the disproportions and imbalances which became characteristic of Stalinist planning in the 1930s such as the underdeveloped consumer base along with the priority focus on heavy industry were due to a number of avoidable problems.
+He argued that the industrial drive had been enacted under more severe circumstances, several years later and in a less rational manner than proposal originally conceived by the Left Opposition.

 Led by the creation of NAMI and by the GAZ copy of the Ford Model A in 1929, industrialization came with the extension of medical services, which improved labor productivity.
 Campaigns were carried out against typhus, cholera and malaria; the number of physicians increased as rapidly as facilities and training would permit; and death and infant mortality rates steadily decreased.

+In 1947 the Politburo announced a monetary reform that was intended to confiscate "excessive" wealth in order to weaken illegal trade and shore up the government budget.

+Ration stamps in the Soviet Union were abolished in December 1947, six months after rationing ended in the US, and two years before France.
+The Soviet famine of 1946–1947 was ongoing, and lasted for some months after.